abharana/HolisticSkillsJournal/README.md

 **Left Navigation Options**:

-* ** Capture a Skill**: This screen will be used by the user to capture his skill details that he plans to add to his skill journal.
+**Capture a Skill**: This screen will be used by the user to capture his skill details that he plans to add to his skill journal.
 Once a skill has been added, a URL will be generated that can be used for broadcasting the Skill to certifiers.
-* ** Certify a users Skill**: This option will be opened by default if a Certifier clicks on the URL that was provided to him for approval.
+**Certify a users Skill**: This option will be opened by default if a Certifier clicks on the URL that was provided to him for approval.
 The certifier can capture additional details and give a rating based on a rubric with some comments.
-* ** List my Skills**: If a users skill has been certified, he will be able to view his skills and details about the rating he has received and the issuers name.
+**List my Skill**: If a users skill has been certified, he will be able to view his skills and details about the rating he has received and the issuers name.
-* ** View Registered Users**: To be implemented
+**View Registered Users**: To be implemented
-* ** Sponsor a Skill Campaign**: To be implemented
-* ** Enroll into a Skill Campaign**: To be implemented
+**Sponsor a Skill Campaign**: To be implemented **Enroll into a Skill Campaign**: To be implemented

 #### Section 9: Future Improvements?
 * **1)** Implement Skill campaign related functionality within smart contracts and web application.